anistorian/arch-postinstall/README.md

 # arch-postinstall
-A small script to setup base config of arch after minimal install
+A set of small bash scripts to setup base config of arch after minimal installs of Arch Linux.